-The draft BIDG will apply to all planning permit applications for the subdivision or development of land within an Industrial Area as defined by the BILS, with the exception of the Brooklyn Industrial Area (see Figure 2).
+The BIDG will apply to all planning permit applications for the subdivision or development of land within an Industrial Area as defined by the BILS, with the exception of the Brooklyn Industrial Area (see Figure 2).
+This includes permit applications for buildings and works to existing buildings.

-The draft BIDG consist of general guidelines (Sections A to D) applicable to all Industrial Areas (except Brooklyn) and a separate section (Section E) for precinct specific guidelines.
+The BIDG consist of general guidelines (Sections A to D) applicable to all Industrial Areas (except Brooklyn) and a separate section (Section E) for precinct specific guidelines.

-Most Industrial Areas have precinct specific guidelines under the draft BIDG.
+Most Industrial Areas have precinct specific guidelines under the BIDG.
 However, specific precinct guidelines have not been prepared for the Orica and Calder Park Industrial Areas, as the guidelines contained within Section E have been drafted to respond to existing conditions, whereas the Orica and Calder Park Industrial Areas are largely undeveloped.